a-r-d/a-r-d.github.io/_posts/2016-12-28-algorithmic-trading-experiments-with-cryptocurrency.markdown

 ## Third attempt: Bellman-Ford style currency arbitrage.

 This is another strategy that I read about in [Irene Aldridge's book](http://amzn.to/2inQmVl), and its actually currently used by many parties on real forex exchanges.
-I ended up making a Java library out of this one and [open sourcing it on Github](https://github.com/a-r-d/Bellman-Form-BTCe-Arbitrager).
+I ended up making a Java library out of this one.

 The way [this algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm) works is that you model many exchange rates between different currencies on an exchange as a graph, then using this datastructure you model each exchange rate as a weight and you look for "negative cycles" (in computer science parlance) through the graph. __In plain english this means that you try to find a path through a set of currencies where you end up with more money than what you started with__.
-So I could do this on Btc-e.com because there are multiple currencies on that exchange.
+So I could do this on exchange "x" because there are multiple currencies on that exchange.

 ![example bellman form cycle](/images/blog/example-forex-trade.jpg){: .center-image }

 You can guess again what kills you here: trading fees.
 It is a 0.3% fee to trade, and I need to make 3 trades through a cycle, __so the arbitrage has to give more than 0.9% total, which is a lot__.
 Secondly, these arbitrage opportunities are usually ephemeral: they last seconds a most, so you need to make all of the trades in the set of trades very fast.

-One of my big annoyances was that I could not place a ["market" order](https://en.wikipedia.org/wiki/Order_(exchange)#Market_order) (fill the order at the current market price), btc-e only supported ["limit" orders](https://en.wikipedia.org/wiki/Order_(exchange)#Limit_order) (fill the order at a specific price).
+One of my big annoyances was that I could not place a ["market" order](https://en.wikipedia.org/wiki/Order_(exchange)#Market_order) (fill the order at the current market price), exchange "x" only supported ["limit" orders](https://en.wikipedia.org/wiki/Order_(exchange)#Limit_order) (fill the order at a specific price).
 Well, if you place a limit order and it doesn't fill, then you must cancel it, and place the order again, and repeat this until you get your order to fill.
 I became very annoyed at having to deal with this, and the lag associated would kill the speed at which I could complete the trade cycles, even if I could control execution price a bit better.

 Ultimately, with this algorithm I never even got the trading side working.
 I just wrote the code that would compute these negative cycles and realized it would not often to be profitable to make the trades.